insideout10/wordlift-plugin/src/readme.txt

 = Who owns the structured metadata created with WordLift? =

 **You do!** We believe content creators should retain the commercial value of their content and all the data they create and exploit it through **new business models** based on **content syndication**, **data-as-a-service** and a stronger **relationship with their audience**. <br />
 You can open your datasets to the public, attaching to it a free or a commercial licence.
-Otherwise, use your data to feed **chat boxes** such as Facebook Messenger or Telegram, providing live feed updates on your activity and/or automatic customer service in real time.
+Otherwise, use your data to feed **chat bots** on Facebook Messenger or Telegram, providing live feed updates on your activity and/or automatic customer service in real time.

 = What happens if I stop using WordLift? =